nathaneastwood/poorman/README.md

 --------

-`poorman` attempts to replicate the `dplyr` API exactly such that your dplyr code will still run even if you use `poorman` in its place.
+`poorman` attempts to replicate the `dplyr` API exactly such that your dplyr code will still run even if you use `poorman` in its place, it even comes with its own `magrittr` pipe (`%>%`) replica.
 Below are some of the operations that are currently available.

     library(poorman)
     #